MV Loch Tarbert: Service

-Loch Tarbert was replaced on the Claonaig–Lochranza crossing in September 2016 by the MV Catriona – the third of Caledonian MacBrayne's hybrid ferries – and she became a spare/relief vessel that winter.
+Loch Tarbert was replaced on the Claonaig – Lochranza crossing in September 2016 by the MV Catriona – the third of Caledonian MacBrayne's hybrid ferries – and she became a spare/relief vessel that winter.
 In summer 2017, Loch Tarbert became the dedicated vessel on the Tobermory to Kilchoan route owing to rising vehicle traffic on that route.
 Loch Tarbert displaced MV Loch Linnhe in the process.

 In January and February 2022, Loch Tarbert operated a temporary timetable of two to three return sailings per day from Tarbert to Lochranza, Arran.
 This was in response to a temporary COVID-19-related timetable on the Ardrossan - Brodick route operated by MV Hebridean Isles, to alleviate capacity issues from the absence of MV Caledonian Isles.
-This temporary timetable was extended when Caledonian Isles' return from annual overhaul was delayed.
+This temporary timetable was extended when Caledonian Isles return from annual overhaul was delayed.

+In March 2024, Loch Tarbert experienced technical difficulties and was relieved by MV Loch Linnhe.
+On return to service, she was deployed to the Tarbert to Portavadie route, in place of Isle of Cumbrae which had been redeployed to Largs following damage to MV Loch Shira's ramps.
+This was due to the technical issues causing damage which meant she had to operate within the sheltered waters of the Clyde.
+In May, Loch Tarbert herself saw service at Largs alongside MV Loch Bhrusda after MV Isle of Cumbrae experienced technical difficulties.
+Service at Tarbert was taken up by MV Loch Riddon, with MV Loch Linnhe continuing to cover Loch Tarbert's normal roster at Tobermory.
+Spring 2025 saw Loch Tarbert return to the Tarbert to Portavadie service, with MV Isle of Cumbrae redeployed to Largs and MV Loch Riddon taking up service between Tobermory and Kilchoan.